 ‘The LSN fact sheets were extremely useful when I was first diagnosed – well written and informative.’
 LSN Member 2016

-Regular exercise helps to control swelling, keeps joints flexible, improves posture, balance and gait and helps to control weight.
-It can induce a sense of wellbeing.
+Regular exercise and keeping moving helps to control swelling, keeps joints flexible, improves posture, balance and gait and helps to control your weight.
+It can also induce a sense of wellbeing.

-What sort of exercise should I be doing?
+What sort of exercise/movement should I be doing?

 - Only carry out exercises/movements that are within your level of endurance – it is always better to start slowly and build up.